Franklin County Extension Homemakers

 Local members come together to form a county group led by the Franklin County Extension Homemakers Advisory Council.
 The Homemakers Advisory Council has officers, and meets on a regular basis, usually monthly, except during July and August.
 They coordinate a winter, spring, and fall meeting for the membership, work in cooperation with the University of Maine Cooperative Extension to offer public educational programs through educational events throughout the year.

 Franklin County Extension Homemaker membership is open to anyone who is interested in learning new information to improve their personal, family, and community life or who is interested in educating and serving members of the Extension Homemakers groups and the communities.
-For more information, contact the Franklin County Extension Office.
+For more information, contact the UMaine Extension Franklin County Office.